 There are three terms given to potatoes that let you know when they need planting and harvesting.

-- Second Early; planted in late February or early March these will be ready to be dug up a couple of weeks later than the first earlies.
-They tend to be slightly bigger but used in salads, boiled, mashed or as mini roasters, depending on their texture.
+- Second Early; planted in late February or early March, these will be ready to be dug up a couple of weeks later than the first earlies.
+They tend to be slightly bigger but used in salads, boiled, mashed, or mini roasters, depending on their texture.

 - Main Crop; planted from mid-March to mid-May, these can be ready roughly four weeks after the first earlies but take on average 20 weeks from planting.

 Once you've got your spuds home, you can either start preparing them straight away or store them until you have the time.
 To save them later, you will need to find a cool, dark place but make sure they don't freeze.

 Chitting helps to break the tuber's dormancy and can shorten the time between planting and harvesting by two weeks.
 It also helps to increase crop quantity.

 You'll need to stand the tubers upright with the most "eyes" facing up.
 If you're only planting a few, an egg box is perfect, but if you've got carried away and bought rather a lot (guilty as charged), then a wooden sided box with a rolled-up newspaper to hold them works just as well.

 Place them in a light, cool, but frost-free location.
 Mine end up on my little one's windowsill (he's tolerant of his mum's plant obsession), but porches, sheds, and greenhouses work as well.

 After a couple of weeks, the tubers should have started to sprout.
 What you need is three or four short, green and purple shoots about 2.5cm (1") long.
 If you have too many, "rub" off the excess shoots as this will concentrate the growth into large potatoes.

 If you're in a cold location, the earlies can happily grow in containers, greenhouses, and polytunnels.
 Some varieties such as 'Rocket' and 'Jazzy' have been developed specifically for this purpose.